gilbertlucas46/cauayanresort/src/pages/main/pages.md

     title: Welcome To Cauayan Resort
     video: 'https://www.youtube.com/embed/RAOd6cSQsr8'
 about:
-  desc: >-
-    ### Our Private Island Resort

-    Cauayan Island Resort is a luxury resort that embodies the pristine beauty of its natural surroundings and first class personalized services.
+  desc: <h3>Our Private Island Resort</h3><p>Cauayan Island Resort is a luxury resort that embodies the pristine beauty of its natural surroundings and first class personalized services.
 Escape to a paradise of tranquility and haven of comfort.
-Indulge yourself in a perfect serene lifestyle vacation.
+Indulge yourself in a perfect serene lifestyle vacation.</p>
   images:
     - image: /img/uploads/about-image1.jpg
+    - image: /img/uploads/about-image2.jpg
+    - image: /img/uploads/about-image3.jpg
+    - image: /img/uploads/about-image4.jpg
-  phcontent: "### Our Philosophy\nWe remember the first time we laid our eyes on this island.
+  phcontent:  <h3> Our Philosophy </h3> <p>We remember the first time we laid our eyes on this island.
 Since then, we made it our lifegoal to translate the amazement and humility of witnessing such beauty in the experiences we have to offer—from world-class customer service to redefined meaning of luxury accommodation.
-Here at Cauayan Island Resort, we wish to bring you closer to El Nido, and perhaps, help you rekindle your passion for life, if not, ignite it further. \r\rThey say people leave a piece of themselves to every place they travel to.
-With us, we promise to do otherwise: you’ll take every bit of experience here at Cauayan with you wherever you go.
+Here at Cauayan Island Resort, we wish to bring you closer to El Nido, and perhaps, help you rekindle your passion for life, if not, ignite it further.
+They say people leave a piece of themselves to every place they travel to.
+With us, we promise to do otherwise you’ll take every bit of experience here at Cauayan with you wherever you go.
 It’s the kind of connection we wish to bring.
-It is the connection we, ourselves, have with the island."
+It is the connection we, ourselves, have with the island. </p>
   source: test
   title: About Us
   tmage: /img/uploads/bc-about.jpg